Information About Measure E

 While some schools have modern classrooms, labs and career training facilities, most do not, and are in need of essential upgrades and repairs.
 Updating schools would help ensure all our students have the same educational opportunities as others in the region – preparing students who plan to go to college for future success and providing career training to those who do not plan to go to college.

 Safe Schools for All Students

-Only five of our schools have modern safety and security systems, which means 21 schools require upgrades to meet the same student safety and campus security standards and provide safe learning environments for all students.
+Only some of our schools have modern safety and security systems, which means most schools require upgrades to meet the same student safety and campus security standards and provide safe learning environments for all students.

-The JUSD Board of Trustees is considering placing a $171 million school improvement bond measure on an upcoming ballot.
-A potential measure would cost the typical homeowner approximately $98 per year and provide locally-controlled funding to:
+The JUSD Board of Trustees unanimously voted to place Measure E, a $192 million school improvement bond measure on the March 3, 2020.
+If approved, Measure E would cost the typical homeowner approximately $98 per year and provide locally-controlled funding to:

 - Repair or replace deteriorating roofs, plumbing, sewer lines, electrical systems and wood beams with extensive termite damage

 - Remove hazardous materials like asbestos and lead paint, as needed, from older schools